Andalusia and Central Portugal 10 days from the Costa del Sol

 Description: Andalusia and Central Portugal 10 days from the Costa del Sol

 This fascinating tour of Andalusia and Portugal from the Costa del Sol will take us to discover some of the most fascinating sites on the Iberian Peninsula.
 Our first stop will be Granada, where we will visit the impressive Alhambra.
 We will continue to Toledo, the city of three cultures, and also Madrid, where we will enjoy its cosmopolitan atmosphere.
-Then, we will head to Portugal, to visit Lisbon and the Sanctuary of Fatima.
-We return to Andalusia, passing through Caceres, Seville, Cordoba, and Ronda, before ending our itinerary on the Costa del Sol.
+Then, we will head to Portugal, to visit Porto, Lisbon and the Sanctuary of Fatima.
+We return to Andalusia, passing through Merida, Seville, Cordoba, and Ronda, before ending our itinerary on the Costa del Sol.

 Departure days of the tour